albihasani94/albihasani94.github.io/_drafts/helidon-se-x.md

 excerpt_separator: <!--more-->
 ---

-In this follow-up to the Helidon MP post, I'm going to explore the other Helidon sibling.
+In this follow-up to the Helidon MP post, I'm going to explore the other Helidon sibling: Helidon SE.

 <!--more-->

-As the java lightweight frameworks progress, I have taken a look around and there seem to be a rich community of them where the three most attractice to me seem Helidon, Micronaut, and Quarkus.
+As the java lightweight frameworks progress, taking a look around it seems to be a rich community of choices where the three most attractive to me seem Helidon, Micronaut, and Quarkus.

 Helidon comes in two flavors:

-- Helidon MP which represents the Microprofile implementation (I found myself digging the MicroProfile flavor, that must be one of the perks of being a die-hard Java EE fan)
+- Helidon MP which stands for the Microprofile implementation (I found myself digging the MicroProfile flavor, that must be one of the perks of being a die-hard Java EE fan)
 - Helidon SE is the non-blocking reactive way of building things (hence the reason for this post)

-Helidon MP is more similar to Quarkus in terms of developer experience, and Micronaut its own thing, more like the approach Spring Boot takes.
+Helidon MP is more similar to Quarkus in terms of developer experience, while Micronaut has its own thing; more like the approach Spring Boot takes.

 Where does Helidon SE fit in all of this?